macrobiotus/antarctic_invertebrates/README.md

 ### Spin-offs
 * `60_scar_combined.R` - fork of `50_eda.R` for presentation at SCAR conference.
 Analysis on species involving species abundance uses `css` abundance data, which might need might be wrongly implemented or not to be used at all (see change-log)
 * `61_scar_separate.R` - fork of `40_pca_and_ordinations.R` for presentation at SCAR conference.
-Analysis on species involving species abundance uses `css` abundance data, which might need might be wrongly implemented or not to be used at all (see change-log)
+Analysis on species involving species abundance uses `css` abundance data, which might need might be wrongly implemented or not to be used at all (see change-log).
+Uses `ggcorplot()` now and adjusts colors, all files are written out to SCAR folder.

 ## Notes, change-log and progress